FlaveFlav20/Dino-Game/README.md

 ## Intro

-This is a dino game coded in C. It's working via a server which deals with all events, and a client which send inputs, and receive a screen.
+This is a dino game coded in C. It's working via a server which deals with all events, and a client which sends inputs, and receive a screen.

 ## How-to-create-libs